Sitecore/MVP-Site/README.md

+# ⚠️⚠️⚠️ Warningxxx

+This repository is just a demonstration on how to build various things.

+The actual code for the [Sitecore MVP site](https://mvp.sitecore.com), for [SUGCON](https://www.sugcon.events/), for [SUGCON Europe](https://europe.sugcon.events/) and for [SUGCON Australia and New Zealand](https://anz.sugcon.events/) is [here](https://github.com/Sitecore/XM-Cloud-Introduction)

-# 🥇 Sitecore MVP Program Site
+# 🥇 Old Sitecore MVP Program Site

-This repository for the [Sitecore MVP site](https://mvp.sitecore.com).
-It is built using Sitecore 10.2.
+This is the repository for the old [Sitecore MVP site](https://mvp.sitecore.com).
+It was built using Sitecore 10.2.

 # 💗 Contributions